 Free Fishing Weekend

 Wisconsin is home to 49 state parks, 15 state forests, 44 state trails, 84,000 miles of rivers and streams, roughly 15,000 lakes and so much more.
-On Free Fishing Weekend, you can wet a line without having a fishing license, trout stamp or salmon stamp.
-What a great opportunity for family and friends to give it a try!
+No matter how you'd like to explore, there's something in Wisconsin for everyone.

 No Tackle?
 No Problem!